mohitrathods/documentation/content/applications/inventory_and_mrp/inventory/management/planning/scheduled_dates.rst

 Vendor lead time
 ----------------

-To set a vendor lead time for an order to arrive from the vendor location to the warehouse, begin by navigating to the product form through :menuselection:`Purchase app --> Products --> Products`.
+To set a vendor lead time for orders arriving in the warehouse from a vendor location, begin by navigating to the product form through :menuselection:`Purchase app --> Products --> Products`.
 Next, select the desired product and switch to the :guilabel:`Purchase` tab.
 In the editable vendor pricelist, click the :guilabel:`Add a line` button to add vendor details, such as the